 - Interest in pursuing similar science activities

-- Increase in STEM aspirations, particularly for females
+- Increase in STEAM aspirations, particularly for females

 - Increases in Next Generation Science Standards content knowledge

 - 82% Appreciate nature more (look outdoors for general well-being)

 - 68% Will spend more time outside (great for physical and mental health)

 - 80% Will increase conservation behaviors (a positive for their community)